 3. How to Avoid Loss and Earn Consistently in the Stock Market: An Easy-To-Understand and Practical Guide for Every Investor - Prasenjit Paul

 The alternative title to this book can be 101 for Dummies in the Stock Market.
 Prasenjit very simply demonstrates the dos and don'ts for investors in the stock market.
 The key components covered in the book are the practical tips offered, clarifying the misconceptions that many novices have when it comes to investing, making it a must-have book for traders and investors.

 4. The Intelligent Investor - The definitive book on Value Investing by Benjamin Graham

 This book is a masterpiece in its own right for those interested in stock market investing.
 The author has succeeded in presenting difficult concepts into simplified terms that could be understood and, more importantly, implemented by the average investor.
-What makes Intelligent Investor one of the best investing books for beginners is that it details how one should focus on the long-term health of a company as a way to limit your risk.
+What makes Intelligent Investor one of the best books on stock Market for beginners is that it details how one should focus on the long-term health of a company as a way to limit your risk.